-- Stick to your treatment plan — don't skip therapy sessions and try not to stray from meal plans.
-Follow your doctor's recommendations on physical activity and exercise.
+- Follow your treatment plan.
+Don't skip therapy sessions and try not to stray from meal plans.
+Follow your health care provider's instructions on physical activity and exercise.

-- Talk to your doctor about appropriate vitamin and mineral supplements.
-If you're not eating well, chances are your body isn't getting all of the nutrients it needs, such as vitamin D or iron.
-However, getting most of your vitamins and minerals from food is typically recommended.
+- Talk to your health care provider about appropriate vitamin and mineral supplements.
+If you're not eating well, chances are your body isn't getting all the nutrients it needs, such as vitamin D or iron.
+For healthy people, health care providers commonly recommend getting most vitamins and minerals from food.

-- Resist urges to weigh yourself or check yourself in the mirror frequently.
-This may simply fuel your drive to maintain unhealthy habits.
+- Resist urges to weigh yourself.
+And don't check yourself in the mirror often.
+This may simply increase your drive to maintain habits that aren't healthy.

-- Don't isolate yourself from caring family members and friends who want to see you get healthy and have your best interests at heart.
+- Don't isolate yourself from others.
+Caring family members and friends who have your best interests at heart want to see you get healthy.

-Usually, when people turn to alternative or complementary medicine it's to improve their health.
-But dietary supplements and herbal products designed to suppress the appetite or aid in weight loss may be unsafe and abused by people with eating disorders.
-Such products can have potentially dangerous interactions with other medications.
+Most often when people turn to alternative or complementary medicine, it's to improve their health.
+But dietary supplements and herbal products designed to dampen the appetite or aid in weight loss may be unsafe and misused by people with eating disorders.
+Such products can have dangerous interactions with other medicines.

-Talk with your doctor before trying any alternative or complementary medicine.
+Talk with your health care provider before trying any alternative or complementary medicine.
 Natural doesn't always mean safe.
-Your doctor can help you understand possible risks and benefits before you try a treatment.
+Your provider can help you understand possible risks and benefits before you try a treatment.

 Reduce stress and anxiety

-Some complementary treatments and approaches may help reduce stress and anxiety, promote relaxation, and increase a sense of well-being in people with eating disorders.
+Some complementary treatments and approaches may help reduce stress and anxiety.
+They can promote relaxation and increase a sense of well-being.
 Examples include:

 Coping and support

-It's difficult to cope with an eating disorder when you're hit with mixed messages by the media, culture, and perhaps your own family or friends.
-Whether you or your loved one has an eating disorder, ask your doctor or mental health professional for advice on coping and emotional support.
+It's difficult to manage an eating disorder when you get mixed messages from the media, culture, and sometimes family or friends.
+Whether you or your loved one has an eating disorder, ask your health care provider or a mental health professional for advice on coping and emotional support.

 Learning effective coping strategies and getting the support you need from family and friends are vital to successful treatment.